linusnyren/homebridge-clap-sensors/README.md

 ## Configuration

-Add the following to the `accessories` part of your Homebridge `config.json` file:
+Add the following to the `platforms` part of your Homebridge `config.json` file:

 ```